-Kanzus are also synonymous with the Muslim community and some East African Bantu communities and It is believed that the wear introduced by Arabs centuries back when they had just came to trade.
-The outfit is also common among st Nigerians.
-But here in Uganda, Baganda copied that dressing code from Arabs after they came up with there own design owned by Baganda.
+Kanzus is also synonymous with the Muslim community and some East African Bantu communities and It is believed that the wear was introduced by Arabs centuries back when they had just come to trade.
+The outfit is also common among Nigerians.
+But here in Uganda, Baganda copied that dress code from Arabs after they came up with their own design owned by Baganda.

-We use a white or cream cloth and a thread to make up but by the time of way back they were using back cloth to make it. tools used to make it are needle and crabb. it is hand made no machine to make a Kanzu that makes the different from that of Arabs. it is designed in the four main Baganda clans as follows: abaganda wawu, abaganda gere, abaganda nakabala and omuganda here in Buganda and Many kingdoms were copied from Buganda like Busoga, Bunyoro and Tooro with that very that designs. see the named structure of the Kanzu.
+We use a white or cream cloth and a thread to make up but by the time way back they were using backcloth to make it. tools used to make it are a needle and Crabb. it is hand made no machine to make a Kanzu that makes them different from that of the Arabs. it is designed in the four main Baganda clans as follows: Abaganda Wawu, Abaganda Gere, Abaganda Nakabala, and Omuganda here in Buganda, and Many kingdoms were copied from Buganda like Busoga, Bunyoro, and Tooro with that very that designs. see the named structure of the Kanzu.

 Ssalongo Buyungo a frequent maker of the outfit advises that though long, it should never touch the ground or trip the wearer.
 “Though ankle length, it should not be overly long that the wearer steps on it.
 The outfit should also be baggy such that it doesn’t shorten the walking strides,” he says.